wgao2/BUS32120-Final-Project/README.md

 - `BUS32120_FINAL_SQL_Queries_ONLY_SUBMIT.ipynb`
   Separate SQL-only notebook containing the required SQL queries with comments explaining what each query does, why it is included, and what the results show in general.

-- `presentation.pdf`
-  Presentation file used for the in-class presentation, if included in this repo.

 ## Main Analytical Features

 Some of the key engineered variables include: